unixabg/open-screen-monitor/README.md

 ### Other notes (ymmv)
 - Self Signed Certificate
+ - **Note: Officially Signed Certificates are recommended for safety and security**
- - You can install your self signed certificate in the Google Admin Console
+ - If you choose to use a self signed certificate you can install it in the Google Admin Console
    - Device management > Networks > Certificates
    - Choose the OU you wish to modify
    - Upload your web server Self Signed Certificate